Olive Oil in Pregnancy – Benefits, Side-effects, & Safety

 FAQs

-1. Can olive oil be used for perineal massage to prepare for childbirth?
+1. Is it safe to use olive oil for massage during pregnancy to prepare for childbirth?

 2. Is extra virgin olive oil better than regular olive oil during pregnancy?